 R: Tell me about your job as an auxiliar—your schedule, your duties, your role in the classroom.

 D: Well, I work 16 hours a week, but I’m here for like twenty-something.
 [We have breaks between classes that adds to the time at high school.]
 My role is to assist the teacher.
 But as a second-year now, I’m leading the class and I’m lecturing.
 I’d say about half of the time I’m lecturing and the other half I’m with the students, with groups of four, talking.
 I feel we have a specific role in the classroom, because we’re obviously younger than the teachers, so we become this bridge with the students and the teachers.
-And sometimes the teachers come on too strong, too harsh, so you kinda have to go to the student and tell them what’s good.
-You’re like, “Hey this fool is crossing the line a little bit, but you gotta understand that these are the rules.”
+And sometimes the teachers come down on the students hard, so you kinda have to go to the student and tell them what’s good.
+You’re like, “Hey, the teacher is being a little harsh, but you gotta understand that these are the rules.”
 So you just try to help them figure it out.
 That’s how I see myself.

 R: What are some of the challenges of being an auxiliar?